 Click here for visual aids and story-telling methods.

-Click here to download the slideshow and illustrations above.
+Click here to download the slideshow or the printable illustrations like the ones above.
 Be selective.
 Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
 Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.